-ASL 105 American Sign Language II 3:3:0:0 Prerequisite(s): Successful completion of ASL 101 with at least a "C" or permission from the instructor A continuation of the receptive and expressive communication skills learned in ASL 101.
+ASL 105 American Sign Language II 3:3:0:0 Prerequisite(s): Successful completion of ASL 101 with at least a "C" or permission from the instructor at least a "C" or permission from the instructor A continuation of the receptive and expressive communication skills learned in ASL 101.
 Emphasis will be on conversational skills in functional situations, continued vocabulary and sentence structure expansion, and knowledge of deaf culture and community.
 Students will be expected to become involved in the local deaf community.